Attention High School Sophomores and Juniors!

 MVEA sponsors a youth leadership trip contest for high school sophomores and juniors.
-Winners will receive an all-expense-paid trip to Washington, D.C., for Electric Cooperative Youth Tour, in June with other Colorado students from across the state.
+Two winners will receive an all-expense-paid trip to Washington, D.C., for Electric Cooperative Youth Tour, in June with other Colorado students from across the state.
 They will meet up with approximately 1,800 high school students from cooperatives across the U.S. for a week of touring historical sites, meeting legislators, and having a fantastic time in our nation’s capital while adding to their leadership portfolio.

-Additional winners will be invited to the Colorado Electric Education Institute’s Cooperative Youth Leadership Camp (CYLC) in Clark, Colorado, just outside Steamboat Springs, in July.
+An additional two winners will be invited to the Colorado Electric Education Institute’s Cooperative Youth Leadership Camp (CYLC) in Clark, Colorado, just outside Steamboat Springs, in July.
 Here they will join approximately 90 students from Colorado, Kansas, Oklahoma, and Wyoming to improve upon their leadership skills, set up and operate a cooperative, participate in legislative forums and enjoy a slew of activities set in the beautiful Colorado Rockies.

 To be eligible

 - The student must fill out the application (PDF), which contains an entry form and a few short-answer essay questions.

 - The student must be at least 16 years of age by July 1, 2022.

 - Parents or guardians must receive electric service from MVEA.